Keeping Epsom and Walton Downs safe and enjoyable for all – education project

 Public access to private land

 In Newmarket and Lambourn Jockey Club Estates owns and maintains over 3,000 acres of private land.
 The Newmarket Training Grounds are open to the public after 1pm daily for use by all locals and visitors for fresh air and exercise.
 It is hard to think of another town of comparable size to Newmarket with as much space open and accessible for public use.
-Our property has been used to host many local events and good causes in recent years, including the Henry Cecil Open Weekend, Lambourn Open Day, the Soapbox Derby, Great Run Local, the Newmarket Heath Ride, and weekly local Sunday runs.
+Our property has been used to host many local events and good causes in recent years, including the Henry Cecil Open Weekend, Lambourn Open Day, Epsom Open Day, Newmarket Soapbox Derby, Newmarket Food and Drink Festival, Run Newmarket and Newmarket Heath Ride to name a few.

 First Responder aid to the Community